blelocalization/blelocalization.github.io/index.md

 *  #### Decimeter Level Accuracy
       Finding by Counting can find physical co-ordinates of moving customers at regular intervals with an average accuracy of       0.4 meters.
-*  #### Bluetooth Low Energy(BLE) Medium
+*  #### Bluetooth Low Energy(BLE) iBeacons
-      Unlike other state-of-the-art techniques which use Wi-Fi as a medium and use location of Wi-Fi APs, Finding by Counting       works on BLE beacons than can be attached with items like products in retail stores.
+      Finding by Counting uses BLE beacons as anchor nodes for localization.
-*  #### Use of only Packet Count
+*  #### Uses Packet Count / No to RSSI
       Most techniques use RSS or strength values of signals from fixed devices like WiFi APs and then map that to distance either through fingerprinting or by deriving a mathamatical model of signal strength decay with distance.
       Finding by Couting ignores RSS value altogether due to its high variance and unreliability in indoor settings.

+### Our Solution

+In our work, we estimate distance by counting the number of packets received from stationary beacons.

+* We train a Generalized Linear Model(GLM) on fraction of packets received from beacons.
+GLM contains distance, beaconing   power and advertising frequency of beacons as parameters.
 ### Releases

 Our first version of Finding by Counting is out.
 Check it now!